Utopia, Northern Territory: Services and facilities

 The Utopia clinic is at Amengernternenh, and it services other small outstations such as Antarrengeny, Ngkwarlerlaner, and Arnkawwenyerr.
 It is "community-controlled".
 Aboriginal health workers are employed at some of the outstations.

-Community facilities in Arlparra, about 17 km south of the clinic, include a general store (with limited supplies of fresh food), sports centre, police station (built during The Intervention in 2007 and manned by two officers), the main school and a campus of the Batchelor Institute, a tertiary education facility, and an aged care facility.
+Community facilities in Arlparra, about 17 km south of the clinic, include a general store (with limited supplies of fresh food), sports centre, police station (built during The Intervention in 2007 and staffed by two officers), the main school and a campus of the Batchelor Institute, a tertiary education facility, and an aged care facility.
 Three other schools are based at Soapy Bore homeland, Apungalindum homeland and "the Health Clinic homeland.

 There is an airstrip at Ampilatwatja, used mostly for mail and the Royal Flying Doctor Service.

 There are other stores at Red-Gum Station and Three Bores.

 The power station at Arlparra generates and provides power to all homelands in the Utopia region, Ampilatwatja community, Ammaroo Station, Irrultja and Atnwengerrpe Homelands.
 All bores on homelands are electrified, apart from two operated by solar power.

 A permit is required for all visitors, obtainable via the Central Land Council.